By: Jay Dyer

 If this Ecumenical Dogma were admitted, it would follow there is no sense at all in which a human person or subject can be present there, “meritting righteousness” because “Jesus” is a divine Person and is righteousness.
 His humanity can only receve participation in the divine energies as communicated from the energy of His divine Person.
 His humanity never participates in the divine ousia, as that would be pantheism.
 His humanity is also never separated from or cut off from the divinity, but is voluntarily deified/raised by the divine energy.
 Calvinists often ignorantly object to this language, but to do so would mean His humanity was not raised from the dead.
 Look at Mt.
 Tabor (the Transfiguration in Mt.
 17) – what does one see?
 One sees the diivne energy and power (not the essence of God and not a created light) blasting through the veil of His humanity.
 Only the Eastern view makes sense of this and always has, and all other views are heterodox by necessity.
 This has already been codified and dogmatized and is the existential experience of Orthodoxy in her Orthopraxy – there is no creative Calvinist or Romanist way to integrate these distinctives into the “infallible” directives of Denzinger or the endless and equally worthless infinity of Protestant “theological texts.”

 Calvinists often say that His humanity was therefore “unfallen,” but if this is so, why did He suffer and die?
 Here Calvinism verges on docetism, the sect which taught the suffering and death of Christ were phantasms and that He possessed flesh was “heavenly,” “unfallen flesh.”
 Calvinism (and by extension classical Protestants in general) once again partake of heresy, but this time it’s gnostic.
 I don’t think this should be surprising, given Calvinism grants “evil” some kind of determinate being in foolishly claiming evil is our natural state.
 Nature is determined in Calvinism and thus our nature is determinately evil: the result is human persons frozen in their determined evil nature, which God creates and then hates (?) because, just as with Christ and in the Godhead, nature and Person are isomorphically identified in heterodoxy, because they all start with absolute divine simplicity.
 Hebrews says He was tempted in every way as we, yet without sin.
 Bizarrely, Calvinist think temptations themselves are sin.
-Thus, the text proves both He assumed our fallen state, since temptation is a result of the fall, and that temptation, or possessing fallen passions is not itself sin.
+Thus, the text proves both He assumed our flesh, though without sin, since temptation is a result of the fall, and that temptation, or possessing passions is not itself sin.

 In Calvinism, the only reason man’s redemption requires a human covenantal head as representative is simply because God wills it.
 Calvinism is synonymous with theological voluntarism, the heresy that equates the divine will with the divine essence, making all of reality a Platonic reflection of the divine ideas – something explicitly stated by many Calvinists, and especially amongst Puritans (read Stephen Charnock on this for instance).
 God’s will is thus not bound by anything in Calvinism/theological voluntarism because it is the divine essence – in strict identification.
 Setting aside the retarded Neoplatonic schema this is all moulded from, God cancelling out God’s infinite wrath is thus not only senseless, but makes the Incarnation a pointless afterthought.